-- a) Senior management has the ultimate responsibility to ensure an effective pharmaceutical quality system is in place to achieve the quality objectives, and that roles, responsibilities, and authorities are defined, communicated, and implemented throughout the company. - b) Management should: - participate in the design, implementation, communication, monitoring and maintenance of an effective PQS; - demonstrate strong and visible support for the PQS and ensure its implementation throughout their organization; - ensure a timely and effective communication and escalation process exists to raise quality issues to the appropriate levels of management; - define individual and collective roles, responsibilities, authorities, and inter-relationships of all organizational units related to the PQS and ensure that these interactions are communicated and understood at all levels of the organization; - provide governance and establishment of an independent quality unit/structure with authority to fulfil certain PQS responsibilities as required by regional regulations; - determine and provide adequate and appropriate resources (human, financial, materials, facilities and equipment) to implement and maintain the pharmaceutical quality system and continually improve its effectiveness; - ensure appropriate communication processes are established and implemented within the organization. - conduct governance management reviews of process performance, product quality, and of the PQS to ensure its continuing suitability and effectiveness; - advocate continual improvement; - commit appropriate resources, and - assess the conclusions of periodic reviews of process performance and product quality and of the pharmaceutical quality system. - 561 6.2.3.
-EFQM Excellence Model - 562 The EFQM model uses a criterion entitled "Organizational Culture and Leadership' under Direction which 563 describes the aspiration required for a company.
-The fundamental concept of leadership within EFQM is 564 'leading with vision, inspiration and integrity' and "Excellent organizations have leaders who shape the future 565 and make it happen, acting as role models for its values and ethics"[3]. - 566 Organizational Leadership applies to all employee levels rather than the traditional top-down management 567 style.
-When the organization is described as outstanding it is due to Leadership behaviors being evident across 568 all levels.
-The so called 'model leadership behavior' steers organizational culture by inspiring others to adapt 569 the values required.
-An organization achieves success by following the concepts below: - a) Steer the Organization's Culture & Nurture Values - b) Create the Conditions for Realizing Change - 572 c) Enable Creativity & Innovation - d) Unite Behind & Engage in Purpose, Vision & Strategy
+a) Senior management has the ultimate responsibility to ensure an effective pharmaceutical quality system is in place to achieve the quality objectives, and that roles, responsibilities, and authorities are defined, communicated, and implemented throughout the company.

+b) Management should:

+• participate in the design, implementation, communication, monitoring, and maintenance of an effective PQS.

+• demonstrate strong and visible support for the PQS and ensure its implementation throughout their organization.

+569 570 • ensure a timely and effective communication and escalation process exists to raise quality issues to the appropriate levels of management.

+571 572 define individual and collective roles, responsibilities, authorities, and inter-relationships of all organizational units related to the PQS and ensure that these interactions are communicated and understood at all levels of the organization.

+• provide governance and establishment of an independent quality unit/structure with authority to fulfil certain PQS responsibilities as required by regional regulations.

+determine and provide adequate and appropriate resources (human, financial, materials, facilities, and equipment) to implement and maintain the pharmaceutical quality system and continually improve its effectiveness.

+• ensure appropriate communication processes are established and implemented within the organization.

+• conduct governance management reviews of process performance, product quality, and of the PQS to ensure its continuing suitability and effectiveness.

+advocate continual improvement.

+commit appropriate resources.

+585 586 • assess the conclusions of periodic reviews of process performance and product quality and of the pharmaceutical quality system.

+6.2.3.
+EFQM Excellence Model

+The EFQM model uses a criterion entitled "Organizational Culture and Leadership' under Direction which describes the aspiration required for a company.
+The fundamental concept of leadership within EFQM is 'leading with vision, inspiration and integrity' and "Excellent organizations have leaders who shape the future and make it happen, acting as role models for its values and ethics"[8].

+Organizational Leadership applies to all employee levels rather than the traditional top-down management style.
+When the organization is described as outstanding it is due to Leadership behaviors being evident across all levels.
+The so called 'model leadership behavior' steers organizational culture by inspiring others to adopt the values required.
+An organization achieves success by following the concepts below:

+596 ti

+- a) Steer the Organization's Culture & Nurture Values. - b) Create the Conditions for Realizing Change. - c) Enable Creativity & Innovation. - 599600 - d) Unite Behind & Engage in Purpose, Vision & Strategy.

-574 6.2.4.
+6.2.4.
 Malcolm Baldrige Excellence Framework

-575 The Baldridge Excellence Framework uses a systems approach with leadership as one of the seven criteria 576 categories.
-There are eleven core values and concepts which are embedded in the systematic processes including 577 Leadership.
-The systematic processes yield performance results, of which 'Leadership and Governance Results' 578 is one.
-Leadership commitment is referenced across the 11 core values as listed in the introduction above.
+The Baldridge Excellence Framework uses a systems approach with leadership as one of the seven criteria categories - (1) Leadership; (2) Strategy; (3) Customers; (4) Measurement, Analysis, and Knowledge Management; (5) Workforce; (6) Operations; and (7) Results.
+There are eleven core values and concepts which are embedded in the systematic processes including Leadership.
+The systematic processes yield performance results, of which 'Leadership and Governance Results' is one.
+Leadership commitment is referenced across the 11 core values as listed in the introduction above (section 3.4).

-580 From the Baldrige foundation there has been a set of leadership behaviors developed to reinforce these core 581 values in high-performing organizations.
-These behaviors typify role-model leaders and can form the basis for 582 leadership development and design of senior leadership teams.
-It is expected that senior leaders utilize their 583 strengths in these behaviors and make sure that their leadership team includes others who complement their 584 strengths or who possess strengths in behavior other leaders do not.
-The leadership behaviors are aligned with 585 the 11 Baldrige core values and concepts, respectively.
-To be an effective leader Baldridge expects senior leaders to possess and personally exhibit the executive behaviors associated with visionary leadership, systems 586 587 perspective', 'ethics and transparency', and 'delivering value and results.'
+From the Baldrige foundation there has been a set of leadership behaviors developed to reinforce these core values in high-performing organizations.
+These behaviors typify role-model leaders and can form the basis for leadership development and design of senior leadership teams.
+It is expected that senior leaders utilize their strengths in these behaviors and make sure that their leadership team includes others who complement their strengths or who possess strengths in behavior other leaders do not.
+The leadership behaviors are aligned with the 11 Baldrige core values and concepts, respectively.
+To be an effective leader Baldridge expects senior leaders to possess and personally exhibit the executive behaviors associated with visionary leadership, systems perspective', 'ethics and transparency', and 'delivering value and results.'

-589 6.2.5.
+6.2.5.
 Shingo Model